Dublin to Giant’s Causeway tour

 Carrick-A-Rede Rope Bridge

-100ft above sea level, build 350 years ago, fisherman’s cottage.
-As your time in the Giants Causeway comes to an end, you then have a chance to cross the famous Carrick-A-Rede Rope Bridge, where you all get the chance to walk on the wild side, some 30 metres (100 ft) above sea-level.
+100ft above sea level, built 350 years ago, fisherman’s cottage. here you then have a chance to cross the famous Carrick-A-Rede Rope Bridge, where you all get the chance to walk on the wild side, some 30 metres (100 ft) above sea-level.
 It is here you have the chance to see some spectacular views of Rathlin Island and the Mull of Kintyre in Scotland.

 Larrybane Bay & Headland